General University Reference Utility

 The University encourages all individuals with a pertinent complaint to follow the process in this Policy.
 However, individuals may always choose to make a discrimination complaint directly with outside agencies, including, but not limited to, the Office for Civil Rights of the U.S. Department of Education based in Philadelphia, the U.S. Equal Employment Opportunity Commission, the Educational Opportunities Section of the Civil Rights Division of the U.S. Department of Justice, or the Pennsylvania Human Relations Commission, Harrisburg Regional Office.
 Contact information for these agencies can be found at the Affirmative Action Office website.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the General Counsel.
+For questions, additional detail, or to request changes to this policy, please contact the Title IX Coordinator.

 AD29 - Statement on Intolerance,

 AD47 - General Standards of Professional Ethics

 AD51 - Use of Outdoor Areas for Expressive Activities